Gracelands Reminisce

 Remember Gracelands on Violet Town Road, Belmont North?

-One of our region’s outstanding Christmas displays.
+For many years it was one of our region’s outstanding Christmas displays.
 Here’s a few memories for you.
-Maybe you were there that night in December 2004.
+Maybe you were there that night, around 8pm on the 20th of December, 2004.

 Gracelands was a magic place.
 Children lucky enough to see it will carry those memories forever.

 Below, yes, that’s a traffic jam in Violet Town Road.
-Our vehicle is parked two kilometres up the road.
+Our vehicle is parked a kilometre back along the road.

 Margaret and Allan Spence spent months planning and two weeks crafting each year's display, which began with about 50,000 individual lights and, finally, included more than 60,000.